-Aside from the processing activities records, it is very important to keep records of every consent obtained by a user.
+Aside from the processing activities records, it is essential to keep records of every consent obtained by a user.

 Sooner or later, you will receive a data subject request by someone who wants to know how you handle their data.
-When that time comes, you’ll also need to prove that you have obtained their consent to process the data.
-If you don’t prove it, you’ll get into trouble with the law.
+You’ll also need to prove that you have obtained their consent to process the data when that time comes.
+You’ll get into trouble with the law if you don’t prove it.

 There are good paid tools on the market that you could use for consent management.

 Data subjects are your website visitors in the GDPR vocabulary.

 GDPR grants data subjects a set of rights.
 They include the right to:

 Data subjects, i.e., your users, can exercise these rights by submitting a data subject request to you.
 The proposal has no prescribed form.
 It can be anything from a simple message like: “Tell me what data you have collected from me” or “Please delete all my data” to a formal request.